staog/fcc-pomodoro-clock/README.md

 =======================================================================

-##TODO:
+## TODO:

-1. Because I've use fontawesome for play/pause and reset buttons, those buttons are not working if cursor is on icons, only around them.
+1. Because I've used fontawesome for play/pause and reset buttons, those buttons are not working if cursor is right on the  icons, only if you press it around them.